bob-dawson/PromptEngine/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please submit issues and pull requests.

 ## License

-MIT License - see LICENSE file for details
+MIT License — see the LICENSE file for details.

 ## Links